jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 4. You are running an Amazon EC2 instance and want to store data in an attached resource.
 Your data is temporary and will not be kept long term.
 Which resource should you use?

-Instance store
+`Instance store`

-Amazon Elastic Block Store (Amazon EBS) volume
+Amazon Elastic Block Store (Amazon EBS) volume -> data needs to be retained

-Amazon S3 bucket
+Amazon S3 bucket -> can't be attached to EC2 instances

-Subnet
+Subnet -> section of VPC

 > Answer: `A`